didiladi/transfer-learning-imagenet/data/README.md

 # Acquiring of training data

-Since I want to continue training of our yolo weights with a different set of labels, I need to aquire training data for these new classes.
+Since we want to continue training of our yolo weights with a different set of 45 labels, we need to aquire training data for these new classes.
 The new classes from the set of 1000 imagenet classes are:

 ```
 n07745940 229 strawberry
-n03947888 245 pirate
 n02797295 258 barrow
 n04204347 259 shopping_cart
 n04465501 289 tractor